magiblot/tvision/README.md

 * `TVISION_MAX_FPS`: maximum refresh rate, default `60`.
 This can help keep smoothness in terminal emulators with unefficient handling of box-drawing characters.
 Special values for this option are `0`, to disable refresh rate limiting, and `-1`, to actually draw to the terminal in every call to `THardwareInfo::screenWrite` (useful when debugging).

-* `TVISION_CODEPAGE`: the character set used internally by Turbo Vision to translate *extended ASCII* into Unicode.
-Valid values at the moment are `437` and `850`, with `437` being the default, although adding more takes very little effort.

 ### Unix

 * Ncurses-based terminal support.